canpu/treehouse-frontend-project09/README.md

 * Education experiences are aligned along a tree.
 * Clicking education experience will open a book-shaped modal window, and the user can turn pages through the different educational programs using buttons or keyboards.
 * The acquaintance of skills is shown by the length of bars.
 Skill bars will start growing once revealed.
+* Viewer can send me emails in the contact section.

 ## Techniques Involed